 A gravity-defying dunker from Houston who turned high-flying athleticism into a 12-season NBA career, becoming the ultimate journeyman fan favorite.

-Gerald Green's path to the NBA was paved with both breathtaking hops and hard-won resilience.
-A local star at Houston's Gulf Shores Academy, his leaping ability became the stuff of legend when he won the 2005 McDonald's All-American dunk contest—without wearing shoes.
-Drafted straight out of high school by the Boston Celtics, Green's early years were defined by his slam dunk championship pedigree, winning the NBA's 2007 contest with a now-iconic cupcake dunk.
-Yet, translating that aerial show into consistent on-court production proved difficult.
+Gerald Green won the 2005 McDonald's All-American dunk contest without wearing shoes.
+Drafted straight out of high school by the Boston Celtics, he won the NBA's 2007 slam dunk contest with a cupcake dunk.
+Translating that aerial show into consistent production proved difficult.
 He bounced around the league and the globe, playing in Russia and China, before staging a remarkable NBA comeback.
-He found a home and a defined role as a microwave scorer off the bench, most notably with the Phoenix Suns and Houston Rockets, where his three-point shooting finally caught up to his athleticism.
-Green's career stands as a testament to evolution, as he reshaped himself from a pure dunker into a valued veteran contributor.
+Green found a role as a microwave scorer off the bench with the Phoenix Suns and Houston Rockets, where his three-point shooting caught up to his athleticism.
+He reshaped himself from a pure dunker into a valued veteran contributor.

 1981–1996